 - Adult Vitamin D deficiencies can cause bone mineralization, weak bones, pain, seizures, and dental issues.

-- Over-exposure to sunlight and vitamin D can lead to skin cancer, damage, premature aging, sunspots, and wrinkles.
+- Over-exposure to sunlight can lead to skin cancer, damage, premature aging, sunspots, and wrinkles.

 Meanwhile, some people need more natural sun exposure than others.
-The National Institute of Health also suggests adding sufficient vitamin D exposure to higher-risk groups, like (11):
+The National Institute of Health also suggests adding sufficient vitamin D intake to higher-risk groups, like (11):

 - Anyone who doesn’t burn or tan quickly because they have natural melanin that acts as a sunscreen,

-- Obese individuals with too many fat cells as it hinders the release of vitamin D from blood cells,
+- Obese individuals with too many fat cells as it sequesters vitamin D,

-- Older individuals because their kidneys can’t actively synthesize vitamin D as they did before,
+- Older individuals because their skin can’t actively synthesize vitamin D as well as they did before,

 - People who have limited sun exposure or use sunscreen daily.